etalab-ia/piaf-ml/.github/ISSUE_TEMPLATE/feature-request---bug-report.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Problem description**
-Clear + concise description of the problem
+Is your feature request related to a problem?
+Please give a clear and concise description of the problem
-  - steps to reproduce
+  - steps to reproduce (add some sample code if possible)
   - actual result
   - expected result

-**Describe the solution you'd like**
+**Solution description**
 What you imagine in your wildest dreams

 **Additional context / screeshot**